librato/salt-state-test/README.md

+# Depenencies

+This is primarily used with python 2.7.10 and saltstack 2015.5.4, and deepdiff version 0.5.4.

 # Setting up tests for your state files.

 The unit testing we have for salt states tests whether a salt